Terre des Hommes logoSearch

 Background

 Female genital mutilation (FGM) is a form of gender-based violence.
-It is rooted in gender inequalities and stereotypes.
-Mara region has strong traditional oppressive norms and values that negatively affect women and girls.
-These oppressive norms have hindered the sexual reproductive health rights of girls and often bring an unsafe environment for all children.
+FGM is illegal in Tanzania, but the Kuria people of the north still consider it an important cultural practice.
+In the Mara region, where the Tarime district is located, various traditional norms and values strongly oppress women and girls.
+These oppressive norms hinder the sexual reproductive and health rights of girls and often bring an unsafe environment for all children.

-Discrimination of girls and boys with a disability is structually entrenched in the Tanzanian society.
+In addition, discrimination of girls and boys with a disability is structurally entrenched in Tanzanian society.
 Many of them live invisibly in isolation with their relatives.
 They are often kept indoors, out of sight.
-Interaction with peers or adults in whom they could confide is limited.
-Stigma surrounding disability can result in dismissing their needs and rights by their families, communities and authorities.
+Interaction with peers or adults in whom they could confide, is limited.
+The stigma surrounding disability prevents families, communities and authorities from taking the rights and needs of these children seriously.

-Children with a disability are vulnerable to violence in Tanzania, especially children with albinism and those with autism.
+Tanzanian children with a disability are vulnerable to violence, especially children with albinism and those with autism.
 They lack access to education, child protection and medical, psychosocial, legal and other services, including reporting mechanisms.

 Donate